klumhru/boost-python-bullet/README.md

 * btDiscreteDynamicsWorld
   * The default collision world
   * Implementation is limited while work on supporting objects is ongoing

-Bullet internals
+* btCollisionShape
+  * Shapes are having tests implemented and will be added to complete list when ready
+  * btConvexHullShape
+    * Still missing implicit tests for base classes, these are WIP Bullet internals
 ====
 Internals used for data transfer and internal logic are not exposed except where neccesary, and then without property implementations, and only limited constructors (or none at all). btDbvtNode and btDbvt are examples of this.